-Customers must tip their loads and be offsite by 4 pm.
+Customers must tip their loads and be off the site by 4 pm.

-Loads requiring extra time must arrive by at least 3:30 pm
+Loads requiring extra time must arrive before 3:30 pm.

-BVWMC is required by provincial regulation to operate the Francis Cooke facility on a not-for-profit, self-sufficient basis and does not requisition funds from our member municipalities.
-Our rates recognize that we incur significant costs in responsibly managing the materials placed in our care.
-These costs include staff wages, maintaining and operating heavy equipment, building construction and maintenance, engineering and environmental management costs, and insurance as well as planning for costs to reclaim and monitor landfilled areas long after they are closed.
-We also maintain financial reserves for unforeseen expenditures.
+BVWMC is required by provincial regulation to operate the Francis Cooke facility on a not-for-profit basis.
+We operate as a financially self-sufficient facility that does not requisition funds from our member municipalities.
+Our fees recognize that we incur significant costs in responsibly managing the materials placed in our care.
+These costs include staff wages, maintaining and operating a heavy equipment fleet, building construction and maintenance, engineering and environmental management costs, and insurance.
+We must also maintain financial reserves to cover the costs associated with reclaiming and monitoring landfilled areas long after they are closed and revenue is no longer available.

 Know the Basics

-Our User Handbook and Facility Guide will help you learn more about how to use our site and the role you play in maximizing the life of the landfill as well as the steps you can take to keep your costs lower.
-Here are a just a few important things to know.
+Here are the basics for visiting the Francis Cooke Landfill and Resource Recovery Centre.
+The User Handbook (available above) will help you learn more about how to use our site responsibly and the role you play in maximizing the life of the facility as well as the steps you can take to keep your costs lower.

 Organize your load before you arrive